 One low friction plastic nose bushing for the propeller

 One 22mm plastic nose wheel and two 25mm plastic main wheels.

 Acetate sheet for cabin windows.

-Piano wire for the main undercarriage and tail wheel.
+Piano wire for the main undercarriage and nose wheel.

 One motor peg.

 Full size printed plan with instructions.